a-yasui/gtm-event-tracker/README.md

-GA Event Tracker
+GTM Event Tracker
 ==============

-A jQuery plugin to help with Google Analytics Event tracking.
+A jQuery plugin to help with Google Tag Manager Event tracking.

 How to use: